Parametric G-computation for Compatible Indirect Treatment Comparisons with Limited Individual Patient Data: Context

 Consider an active treatment $A$, which needs to be compared to another active treatment $B$ for the purposes of reimbursement.
 Treatment $A$ is new and being tested for cost-effectiveness, while treatment $B$ is typically an established intervention, already on the market.
 Both treatments have been evaluated in a RCT against a common comparator $C$, e.g.~standard of care or placebo, but not against each other.
 Indirect comparisons are performed to estimate the relative treatment effect for a specific outcome.
 The objective is to perform the analysis that would be conducted in a hypothetical head-to-head RCT between $A$ and $B$, which indirect treatment comparisons seek to emulate.

-RCTs have two potential target average estimands of interest: a \textit{marginal} or \textit{population-average} effect, calibrated at the population level, and a \textit{conditional} effect, calibrated at the individual level.
-The former is typically estimated by an ``unadjusted'' analysis.
+RCTs have different types of potential target average estimands of interest: \textit{marginal} or \textit{population-average} effects, calibrated at the population level, and \textit{conditional} effects, calibrated at the individual level.
+The former are typically, but not necessarily, estimated by an ``unadjusted'' analysis.
 This may be a simple comparison of the expected outcomes for each group or a univariable regression including only the main treatment effect.
-The conditional treatment effect is typically estimated by an ``adjusted'' analysis (e.g.~a multivariable regression of outcome on treatment and covariates), accounting for prognostic variables that are pre-specified in the protocol or analysis plan, such as prior medical/treatment history, demographics and physiological status.
-A recurring theme throughout this article is that the terms ``conditional and adjusted (likewise marginal and unadjusted) should not be used interchangeably'' because marginal need not mean unadjusted.\cite{daniel2020making}
+Conditional treatment effects are typically estimated by an ``adjusted'' analysis (e.g.~a multivariable regression of outcome on treatment and covariates), accounting for prognostic variables that are pre-specified in the protocol or analysis plan, such as prior medical/treatment history, demographics and physiological status.
+A recurring theme throughout this article is that the terms ``conditional and adjusted (likewise marginal and unadjusted) should not be used interchangeably'' because marginal need not mean unadjusted and covariate-adjusted analyses may also target marginal estimands.\cite{daniel2020making, remiro2021target}

 The marginal effect would be the average effect, at the population level (conditional on the entire population distribution of covariates), of moving all individuals in the trial population between two hypothetical worlds: from one where everyone receives treatment $B$ to one where everyone receives treatment $A$.\cite{austin2011introduction, hernan2020causal} The conditional effect corresponds to the average treatment effect at the unit level, conditional on the effects of the covariates that have also been included in the model.
 This would be the average effect of switching the treatment of an individual in the trial population from $B$ to $A$, fully conditioned on the average combination of subject-level covariates, or the average effect across sub-populations of subjects who share the same covariates.
 Population-adjusted indirect comparisons are used to inform reimbursement decisions in HTA at the population level.
 Therefore, marginal treatment effect estimates are required.\cite{remiro2021marginalization}